 Replace running with writing—change ran into wrote.
 It may be a cliché metaphor that’ll break down upon too close an examination, but on its surface running expresses well the interior compulsions of writing.

 I’ve been writing—marking up good clean paper—since before I was a teenager.
 It was the dawning of 1968 and a good friend had died.
 In my grieving I learned that those yucky feelings clogging up my heart could be loosened by scribbling them down on paper.
 Not healed exactly, but they could be sorted through and considered from different angles.

 Since then, one way or another, I have been writing.
 Mostly it’s been in a vacuum with little or no audience for feedback.
 Not that I haven’t wanted or tried to gain readers; on the contrary, pushing for a breakthrough has at times driven me to the brink of madness.
 The craft thrills me, but the business of writing has always been and remains a maze of uncertainty that frustrates me to my core.

 Very soon in my writing journey I ascertained that for me this gift or curse was profoundly spiritual.
-It has only been in the last couple years that I have even ventured to share that fact with others.
+It has only been in the last number of years that I have ventured to share that fact with others.
 In my life writing is prayer, supplication and praise—it is devotional and sometimes confrontational with God.
 In the movie Chariots of Fire, Eric Liddell is credited with saying, “When I run I feel God’s pleasure . . .”
 I fully understand.
 When I write—when I get lost in writing I feel that surreal pleasure—and it’s a sensation beyond description.

 The writing life can be a tangled up mess of joys and disappointments, yet writers write, just like runners run.
 This tab shines a spotlight on the culmination of a lifetime of being true to what’s inside me.
-Books . . . books . . . books—seven published, with more to come because of making many books there is no end.
+Books . . . books . . . books—eight published, with more to come because of making many books there is no end.